open-estuary/packages/docker_apps/ceph/Ceph_Manual.md

 - Use docker `pull openestuary/ceph` to install the Ceph docker image

 ### Versions
+- ceph-base
-- v300/10.2.7/kraken : based on Open-Estuary V300 CentOS and Ceph
+  - v300/10.2.7/kraken : based on Open-Estuary V300 CentOS and Ceph-10.2.7
+  - latest: currently it is the same as v300 or jewel
+- ceph
+  - v300/11.1.1/kraken : based on Open-Estuary V300 CentOS and Ceph-11.1.1
   - latest: currently it is the same as v300 or kraken
 ## <a name="4">Start</a>

 As for how to use Ceph docker images, please refer to: